Popol-star/ExpAsyncCPP/README.md

 }
 ```

-Use co_return instead of return.\
+Use `co_return` instead of `return`.\
-use co_await to wait an other AsyncCoroutine (or other premitive).\
+use `co_await` to wait another AsyncCoroutine (or other premitive).\

-an async::AsyncCoroutine can be returned by a function, method or a virtual method.
+An async::AsyncCoroutine can be returned by a function, method or a virtual method.

 ### Waiting for multiple Tasks

-The function async::join use used to wait multiple waitable.\
+The function `async::join` use used to wait multiple waitables.\
-Waiting async::join produce a tuple.
+Waiting `async::join` produce a tuple.

 ```cpp
 static async::AsyncCoroutine<int> subcoroutine() {